emarekica/js/Jonas/pig-game/NOTES.md

   `document.getElementById(`current--${activePlayer}`).textContent = currentScore;`

-When switching players, you need to change the value in `activePlayer`:
+When switching players, you need to change the value in `activePlayer` section:

   0 --> 1
   1 --> 0